I Experienced Sexual Violence

 - The Loyola Residence desk (open 24 hours a day, 7 days a week) is a safe place for any student whether they live on or off-campus.

 - If you live off-campus, go to a trusted friend or relative.

 Get medical attention as needed

 - Go to your local hospital emergency room.

 It is important to understand the difference between disclosing your experience and reporting it.
-Disclosing an experience of sexual violence is when you tell someone what happened, and do not want or may not be ready for action to be taken.
+Disclosing an experience of sexual violence is when you tell someone what happened.
+Disclosing your experience can allow you to get support if you need or want it, and does not necessarily involve taking action.
 Reporting takes place when you share your experience and want actions taken either through the university or law enforcement.
 It is possible to disclose, but delay officially reporting until you are ready.

 - Learn more about reporting and if it is right for you by contacting firstname.lastname@example.org.

 If you have experienced sexual violence, there are two ways to share your experience:

 - Disclosing- this takes place when you tell someone about your experience of sexual violence.
 By disclosing your experience you can get support if you need or want it.
 Disclosing can also be just talking about your experience.